magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38270-customer-order-totals-missing-gift-card-amount.md

 labels: QPT Patches,Quality Patches Tool,QPT,Support Tools,QPT 1.0.25,Magento Commerce Cloud,Magento Commerce,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
 ---

 The MDVA-38270 Magento patch fixes the issue when the gift card amount is not found in the Customer Order Total.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.25 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.25 is installed.
 The patch ID is MDVA-38270.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions